rust-lang/rfcs/text/0000-safer-transmute.md

 ```

 ### 📖 Safer Transmutation
-By **safer transmutation** we mean: *what `where` bound could we add to `transmute` restricts its type parameters `Src` and `Dst` in ways that statically limit the function's misuse?* Our answer to this question will ensure that transmutations are, by default, *sound*, *safe* and *stable*.
+By **safer transmutation** we mean: *what `where` bound could we add to `transmute` restricts its type parameters `Src` and `Dst` in ways that statically limit the function's misuse?* Our answer to this question will ensure that transmutations are, by default, *well-defined*, *safe* and *stable*.

-### 📖 Soundness
+### 📖 Well-Definedness
-A transmutation is ***sound*** if the mere act of transmuting a value from one type to another is not unspecified or undefined behavior.
+A transmutation is ***well-defined*** if the mere act of transmuting a value from one type to another is not unspecified or undefined behavior.

 ### 📖 Safety
-A sound transmutation is ***safe*** if *using* the transmuted value cannot violate memory safety.
+A well-defined transmutation is ***safe*** if *using* the transmuted value cannot violate memory safety.

 ### 📖 Stability
 A safe transmutation is ***stable*** if the authors of the source type and destination types have indicated that the layouts of those types is part of their libraries' stability guarantees.

 ## Concepts in Depth

-***Disclaimer:** While the high-level definitions of transmutation soundness, safety and stability are a core component of this RFC, the detailed rules and examples in this section are **not**.
+***Disclaimer:** While the high-level definitions of transmutation well-definedness, safety and stability are a core component of this RFC, the detailed rules and examples in this section are **not**.
 We expect that the initial implementation of `TransmuteFrom` may initially be considerably less sophisticated than the examples in this section (and thus forbid valid transmutations).
-Nonetheless, this section explores nuanced cases of transmutation soundness and safety to demonstrate that the APIs we propose can grow to handle that nuance.*
+Nonetheless, this section explores nuanced cases of transmutation well-definedness and safety to demonstrate that the APIs we propose can grow to handle that nuance.*

-### 📖 When is a transmutation sound?
+### 📖 When is a transmutation well-defined?
-[sound transmutation]: #-when-is-a-transmutation-sound
+[sound transmutation]: #-when-is-a-transmutation-well-defined
-A transmutation is ***sound*** if the mere act of transmuting a value from one type to another is not unspecified or undefined behavior.
+A transmutation is ***well-defined*** if the mere act of transmuting a value from one type to another is not unspecified or undefined behavior.

 #### Well-Defined Representation
 [`u8`]: core::u8
 [`f32`]: core::f32

-Transmutation is *always unsound* if it occurs between types with unspecified representations.
+Transmutation is ill-defined if it occurs between types with unspecified representations.

 Most of Rust's primitive types have specified representations.
 That is, the precise layout characteristics of [`u8`], [`f32`] is a documented and guaranteed aspect of those types.

 In contrast, most `struct` and `enum` types defined without an explicit `#[repr(C)]` attribute do ***not*** have well-specified layout characteristics.

-To ensure that types you've define are soundly transmutable, you almost always (with very few exceptions) must mark them with the `#[repr(C)]` attribute.
+To ensure that types you've define are transmutable, you almost always (with very few exceptions) must mark them with the `#[repr(C)]` attribute.

 #### Requirements on Owned Values
 [transmute-owned]: #requirements-on-owned-values

-Transmutations involving owned values must adhere to two rules to be sound.
+Transmutations involving owned values must adhere to two rules to be well-defined.
 They must:
  * [preserve or broaden the bit validity][owned-validity], and
  * [preserve or shrink the size][owned-size].